Type qualifiers

 Syntax

-• The first argument to Annotated must be a valid type
+• Otherwise, the base expression must be a valid type expression.

 Annotated[int, ValueRange(3, 10), ctype("char")]